 The degree's 24 credits of prescribed courses and 12 credits of additional courses focus on the history, practice, and science of criminal justice.
 Many different course options are available to complete the program, allowing you to customize the degree to meet your specific goals.

-Students with ACT 120, Pennsylvania State Police, or Municipal Police Training transcripts may receive a total of 7.5 credits for the following courses:
+Students with ACT 120, Pennsylvania State Police, or Municipal Police Training transcripts may receive up to 16.5 credits for the following courses: